21 NCAC 36 .0225 COMPONENTS OF NURSING PRACTICE FOR THE LICENSED PRACTICAL NURSE

 (C) measurements of physical structure and physiologic function; and

-(D) information regarding available resources.
+(D) information regarding resources available to the client.

-(2) interpretation of data is limited to:
+(2) Interpretation of data shall be limited to:

 (A) participation in the analysis of collected data by recognizing existing relationships between data gathered and a client's health status and treatment regimen; and

-(B) determining a client's need for immediate nursing interventions based upon data gathered regarding the client's health status, ability to care for self, and treatment regimen consistent with Paragraph (a)(6) of this Rule.
+(B) determining a client's need for immediate nursing interventions based upon data gathered regarding the client's health status, ability to care for self, and treatment regimen, consistent with Paragraph (a)(6) of this Rule.

 (2) participation in multidisciplinary planning by providing resource data; and